EnterpriseDB/repmgr/README.md

 ### BDR support

-`repmgr 4` supports monitoring of a two-node BDR 2.0 cluster.
-PostgreSQL 9.6 is required for BDR 2.0.
+`repmgr 4` supports monitoring of a two-node BDR 2.0 cluster on PostgreSQL 9.6 only.
 Note that BDR 2.0 is not publicly available; please contact 2ndQuadrant for details. `repmgr 4` will support future public BDR releases.

 Changes in repmgr4 and backwards compatibility
 -----------------------------------------------